Furq07/UnVoidable/README.md

 ## Support

-For any queries or assistance with UnVoidable, please visit the [GitHub repository](https://github.com/Furq07/UnVoidable/issues).
+For any queries or assistance with UnVoidable, please visit the [GitHub repository](https://github.com/Furq07/UnVoidable/issues) or Join [Discord Server](https://discord.gg/XhZzmvzPDV)

 ## Installation Steps